lkilcommons/geospacepy-lite/README.md

 ### WARNING ABOUT TEXT OMNIWEB DATA ###

 The text format of OMNIWeb data uses large numbers (e.g. 99999.9) to indicate missing data, and there is no metadata with the text data which identifies what values were used.
-There is an algorithm to 'guess' the fill value in the code but I can't guarantee it will always identify all fill values.

 ### SPECIALDATETIME ###